aitakaitov/tsd-2022-attributions/README.md

 Our modified Stanford Sentiment Treebank is in <code>datasets_ours/sst</code>.
 There are three splits - <code>train.csv</code>, <code>test.tsv</code> and <code>dev.csv</code>.
 The preprocessed original files split into multiple <code>json</code> files.

-The PMI values for Czech Text Document Corpus are in <code>datasets_ours/news/PMI.csv</code>.
+The PMI values for Czech Text Document Corpus are in <code>datasets_ours/news/PMI.csv</code> and are a prt of this repository.
 The CTDC dataset can be downloaded from [here](http://ctdc.kiv.zcu.cz/).
 Then copy the <code>czech_text_document_corpus_v20</code> folder in the archive to <code>datasets_ours/news</code>.